Subtitle: How Studying Healthcare’s Contracting Models Changed the Way I Buy Ads

 If anything, performance agencies have more data and ability to tie payment to outcomes than healthcare organizations, but they routinely don't.

-- You take a meaningful percentage of net new attributed revenue.
+Get paid a meaningful percentage of net new attributed revenue.
+No base fee.
+No cap on upside. - Capped Downside Model

 This structure aligns incentives perfectly: